MIGHTY NINETY

 News is out that it is Tokyo.
 All equipment gets a last-minute check.
 Cold weather clothing is issued--I wear two heavy underwear tops.

-Victory in the Pacific:
+From Morison's Victory in the Pacific:

 Everything possible was done to guard against detection.
 Measures included radio deception, scouting by Pacific Fleet submarines to dispose of any picket vessels there might be en route, scouting by B-29s and Navy Liberators from the Marianas to clear the air.
 On the 15th a scouting line of five destroyers ranged ahead of the carriers, and antisubmarine air patrol was set up.
 At 1900 a high-speed run-in began toward launching positions, where the carriers arrived at dawn 16 February.
-Thanks to these precautions, and to thick weather most of the way, they arrived undetected
+Thanks to these precautions, and to thick weather most of the way, they arrived undetected.

 Navy pilots aboard USS ESSEX CV-9 receive final briefing prior to strikes against Tokyo,17 February 1945.